-This section describes the steps to take if you are replacing the HTTPS or DSP (Delphix Session Protocol) or stunnel-server with your own key pair and certificate.
+This section describes the steps to take if you are replacing the HTTPS or DSP (Delphix Session Protocol) with your own key pair and certificate.
 To start, you need to add the key pair and full certificate chain as an entry in a file in JKS or PKCS #12 format.

 If replacing the key pair for the DSP application, note that when the DSP Server or Client authenticates each incoming DSP connection (if enabled), it will validate that each certificate of the incoming connection's identity chain has a "Valid From (or Not Before)" date that is after its own time.